Chart Color Schemes

 Educational achievement in Waverton places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Waverton's educational attainment is notably higher than national averages.
-Among residents aged 15 and above, 68.3% hold university qualifications, compared to 30.4% in Australia and 32.2% in New South Wales (NSW).
-This high level of educational attainment positions Waverton favourably for knowledge-based opportunities.
-Bachelor degrees are the most prevalent at 41.1%, followed by postgraduate qualifications at 21.8% and graduate diplomas at 5.4%.
+Waverton's educational attainment exceeds national averages significantly.
+Among residents aged fifteen or older, 68.3% hold university qualifications compared to Australia's 30.4% and NSW's 32.2%.
+This high level of educational attainment positions the area favourably for knowledge-based opportunities.
+Bachelor degrees are most prevalent at 41.1%, followed by postgraduate qualifications (21.8%) and graduate diplomas (5.4%).

-Vocational pathways account for 15.6% of qualifications among those aged 15 and above, with advanced diplomas making up 8.5% and certificates 7.1%.
-Notably, 23.2% of the population are actively pursuing formal education.
-This includes 7.9% in tertiary education, 6.0% in primary education, and 4.0% pursuing secondary education.
+Vocational pathways account for 15.6% of qualifications, with advanced diplomas at 8.5% and certificates at 7.1%.
+Notably, 23.2% of the population actively engages in formal education, including 7.9% in tertiary education, 6.0% in primary education, and 4.0% pursuing secondary education.

 Frequently Asked Questions - Education